milanbella/pinaple1/README.md

 This is webportal rush.js monorepo prototype.

-Portal consist of the mesh of following applications:
+The portal consists of the mesh of following applications:

 - `apps/api` - core rest api
 - `apps/auth_be` - oauth authentification backend server